Ecological Sustainability

 - BAFTA albert

-– Current Finnish production companies registered at BAFTA albert can use the toolkit until 15.6.2026 after which their accounts will be terminated
+– Current Finnish production companies registered at BAFTA albert can use the toolkit until 15.6.2026 after which their accounts will be terminated; this does not apply to production companies that use the toolkit as part of an international group

 – For production companies and productions, yearly payment